Lcrypto/trapping-sets-enumeration/LP/README.md

 The folder contains a Jupyter Notebook script named [`main_MLP_Trapping_Set_Enumeration_with_VNs.ipynb`](https://github.com/Lcrypto/trapping-sets-enumeration/blob/master/LP/main_MLP_Trapping_Set_Enumeration_with_VNs.ipynb), which implements a Mixed Integer Linear Programming (MILP) method for enumerating trapping sets as described in detail in articles [11-12].

+## [Colab ready to work script url](https://colab.research.google.com/gist/Lcrypto/c589fac512fc821024708dd27c91ae63/trapping_set_enumeration_with_vns.ipynb), just upload to your files folder parity-check matrix file Mackay_408.33.864.alist(or Mackay_96.3.967.alist, tanner.qc from LP folder) or your matrix in alist of qc format.
+GPU not nessasary to use.

 The script requires the following Python packages with specific versions:

 - `cplex` (version 22.1.1.0)